-The directors, officers, and committee members shall exercise the utmost good faith in all transactions relating to their duties in the MONL.
+The board members, officers, and committee members shall exercise the utmost good faith in all transactions relating to their duties in the MONL.
 In their dealings with, or on behalf of the MONL, they are held to a strict rule of honest and fair dealing with the MONL.
 They shall not use their position, or knowledge gained there from, so that a conflict might arise between the MONL's interest and that of the individual.
-All acts of directors, officers, and committee members shall be for the benefit of the MONL in any dealing that may affect the MONL adversely.
-The directors, officers, and committee members shall not accept any favor that might adversely or improperly influence their action affecting the MONL or its members.
-In the event that a conflict of interest of a director, officer, or committee member is serious enough to jeopardize the interests and welfare of the MONL, the director, officer, or committee member may be suspended or expelled by the Board of Directors.
+All acts of officers, and committee members shall be for the benefit of the MONL in any dealing that may affect the MONL adversely.
+The board members, officers, and committee members shall not accept any favor that might adversely or improperly influence their action affecting the MONL or its members.
+In the event a conflict of interest of a board member, officer, or committee member is serious enough to jeopardize the interests and welfare of the MONL, the board member, officer, or committee member may be suspended or expelled by the Board of Directors.

 ARTICLE X - COMMITTEES

 These bylaws may be altered, amended, or repealed upon recommendation of the Board of Directors, by a two-thirds vote of the members present and voting at any meeting of the MONL.
 Proposed bylaw amendments shall be submitted to the MONL Board for full discussion and recommendations prior to final action by the membership.
 Notice of proposed amendments shall be sent to all members in advance of the meeting.